 We hope that the general and medical information provided will answer your questions and help you cope with this unfamiliar and sometimes stressful situation.

-We have recommended websites for you to learn more about prematurity and other health issues for newborn babies.
+Below are fact sheets to help guide you through our NICU and provide information about newborn babies admitted to NICU.
+We also provide links to recommended websites to help you learn more about prematurity and other health issues for newborn babies.

 Prematurity is when a baby is born before 37 completed weeks of pregnancy.
 When your baby arrives early, it can be a stressful and overwhelming time for you and your family.
 It can be common for parents to have a range of emotions and each person will handle them in their own way.
 You can find more information on the NSW Pregnancy and Newborn Services Network (PSN) here.

 Our NICU team of Doctors, nurses and other medical professionals will help you through this journey and prepare you for what to expect of your baby.

 Birth of your baby before 32 weeks (booklet by the Pregnancy and Newborn Services Network)